CLOVIS-AI/website/docs/website/docs/experience/wildfyre.md

 In mid-2019, WildFyre became a non-profit organization, and I joined the Board of Directors.
 However, COVID would kill the free time of everyone involved, and all members moved on to other projects.
 In 2023, the project was officially sunset.

-This project was my first experience at community management, and I'm very grateful for everything I was able to learn as well as the ability to have real users to interact with for my first real project.
+This project was my first experience at community management, and I'm very grateful for everything I was able to learn as well as the ability to have real users to interact with for my first real programming project.

 ## A spiritual chain